-In the final year, students are supported on and one-to-one basis to master their individual specialisms in the field and to develop an industry-focused body of work.
+In the final year, students are supported on a one-to-one basis to master their individual specialisms in the field, and to develop an industry-focused body of work.

 All applications to study for a full-time undergraduate degree programme are made through UCAS — Swansea College of Art UWTSD is part of University of Wales Trinity Saint David.
 All our courses come under the institution code T80.

 Applicants to part-time courses should apply through the University.

 Visit the University's How to apply section to find out more